Skip to content

 The Hovenring in the Netherlands is suspended above traffic to keep cyclists safe.
 Image credit: Shutterstock

-Perhaps there’s a thing or two for the UK to learn from these countries.
+So perhaps there's a thing or two for the UK to learn from countries where active travel, particularly cycling, is part of everyday life.

 The cycling capital of the world